 The Golden Fleece is a famous pub in York in a building that dates back to 1503, making it one of York’s oldest inns.
 The pub was licensed in 1668.

 Opposite the Shambles, it was once owned by John Peckett who used to be the mayor of York.
-It’s famously haunted his wife by Lady Alice Peckett, who walks the corridors, the staircases and moves furniture to her bidding.
+It’s famously haunted by his wife Lady Alice Peckett, who walks the corridors, and the staircases and moves furniture to her bidding.

 It was featured on the Most Haunted TV series in 2005 and still has signs about it today.
 You can pop in for a drink at their pub, enjoy some tasty pub grub or stay at their Inn to do some ghost hunting of your own should you dare.